chrismhodgson/nextjs-pfrac/data/_pages/competitions/orienteering.md

 tolerance then the results would show Rev30.

 For anyone who doesn’t want to (or isn’t able to) use the app, you can just record your run on a watch and email the GPX file to Steve (downloadable from the activity on
 Strava/Garmin/Suunto etc).
 There is also an option to use a Garmin watch with [MapRunG](https://maprunners.weebly.com/maprung.html) loaded onto it, which means you can run without your phone, the watch beeps when you reach a checkpoint and will upload to MapRun when you sync your run.
+Another option within the app allows you to upload a track from Strava instead of using the app to record the run.
+Instructions are available on the [MapRun website](https://maprunners.weebly.com/maprun---any-track.html).